saradonin/conference_room_rental/README.md

 ### Features: ###

 1. Conference room booking: You can view available conference rooms and book them for specific dates.
-2. Room availability management: You can add, edit, and delete conference rooms.
+2. Room management: You can add, edit, and delete conference rooms.
 3. Search and filtering: You can search for available conference rooms based on criteria like capacity and projector availability.
 4. Database: By default, the application uses SQLite as the database.
 You can change the database configuration in the